 Closing costs are determined by a combination of third party expenses and lender fees.
 There are set fees for things like appraisals and inspections as well as adjustable fees that depend on whether you are paying for points, how many days of property taxes need to be collected according to the closing date, etc.

-You can estimate your closing costs when buying a home to get a general sense of your total fees.
-When you apply for a loan, the lender will provide you with an estimate of your closing costs within 3 days of your application so you will know ahead of time how much your costs may be.
+You can get a loan estimate of your closing costs when buying a home to get a general sense of your total fees.
+When you apply for a loan, the lender will provide you with an estimate of your closing costs within 3 days of your loan application so you will know ahead of time how much your costs may be.
 You will also receive a final closing disclosure before the loan closes, that lays out the final amount.

 Options for Paying Closing Costs